 - Make plans to have a planning meeting in advance of your advisory meeting.
-Utilize this time to identify agenda items and address planning details such as invitations, food service, etc. Before finalizing the agenda, contact key leaders to gain their input regarding agenda items that may want to address during the meeting. - Plan for handouts, facility tours, small group discussions, etc. Remember to include time for advisory board members input and/or open discussion.
+Utilize this time to identify agenda items and address planning details such as invitations, food service, etc. Before finalizing the agenda, contact Elaine to gain her input regarding any additional agenda items. - Plan for handouts, facility tours, small group discussions, etc. Remember to include time for advisory board members input and/or open discussion.
 While it is important that you share information about your program, it is more important to get input from your advisory board members.
-Advisory board members should do the majority of the talking at the advisory board meeting. - Assemble your handout materials to include agendas, handouts, notepad, pen and/or pencil, etc. If you are hosting a conference call or Zoom advisory board meeting, please forward your handouts to members in advance of the meeting. - Limited (and economical) food service may be ordered for advisory board meetings.
-For advisory boards meeting on the Great Bend campus, the first preference is to utilize Great West Dining.
-If advisory leaders want an alternate vendor source, this should be discussed in advanced with supervisors.
-Leaders with advisory boards at other college locations should identify local vendors.

-- Send meeting invitations with a RSVP date.
+Advisory board members should do the majority of the talking at the advisory board meeting. - Assemble your handout materials to include agendas, handouts, notepaper, pen or pencil, etc. Division pens are available check with your Executive Director.
+If you are hosting a conference call or GTM advisory board meeting, please forward your handouts in advance. - Limited food service may be ordered for advisory board meetings.
+Food will be ordered from Great West Dining; outside vendors may be discussed with your Executive Director. - Send meeting invitations with a RSVP date.
 Please include RSVP options, i.e. phone call, email or self-address, stamped envelope in your invitation.
 Send invitations no later than three weeks prior to the meeting one month is preferred. - If your agenda is prepared, include it with the invitation.
 It is important advisory board members know in advance what is planned for the meeting.
-In some cases advanced information motivates a member to attend and/or prepare for the meeting. - Make follow-up calls to advisory board members who do not RSVP. - Put up printed signs on the day of the advisory board meeting providing directional information to the meeting room.
+In some cases advance information can motivate a member to attend and/or prepare for the meeting.

+- Make follow-up calls to advisory board members who do not RSVP. - Put up printed signs on the day of the advisory board meeting providing directional information to the meeting room.